florianmorinind/ease-corpus/ease-initial-theory/README.md

 Specification of entry threshold conditions

-And Transient Suppression of ACC Monitoring Enables High-Salience Positive Affect, the very fist observation in december 2025.
+And Transient Suppression of ACC Monitoring Enables High-Salience Positive Affect, the very first observation in december 2025.